 Three Phases of Treatment

-The pulmonary rehabilitation program at Floyd is generally a three-phase treatment process.
+The outpatient pulmonary rehabilitation program at Atrium Health Floyd Polk Medical Center is generally a three-phase treatment process.

-Phase II: This is a 10 to 12 week outpatient therapy program.
+Phase II: This is a 10- to 12-week outpatient therapy program offered at the Medical Office Building of Atrium Health Floyd Polk Medical Center.
 At the beginning of the program, you will be asked to complete a six-minute walk test.
 This test provides a starting point to determine your beginning exercise prescription.

 Patients attend rehabilitation two days each week.
-During rehabilitation sessions, your heart rate and oxygen saturation (O2 sat) will be monitored with telemetry (real-time monitoring) while you exercise.
+During rehabilitation sessions, your heart rate and oxygen saturation (level) will be monitored while you exercise.

 At your last therapy session, you will have another walk test.
 This test will measure your improvement.
 In addition, a staff member will give your post-rehabilitation exercise recommendations.